-Ensuring that every neurodiverse person who wants a meaningful career, gets a meaningful career.
+Ensuring that every autistic and other neurodiverse person who wants a meaningful career, gets a meaningful career.

-Successful organizations realize standardized recruitment processes leave neurodiverse talent behind.
+Successful organizations realize standardized recruitment processes leave autistic and other neurodiverse talent behind.
 They know tapping into neurodiversity will bring new solutions to their teams, enhanced productivity and an increased bottom line.
 But understanding how to best access, recruit, onboard and manage neurodiverse talent can seem like an overwhelming endeavor.

 Specialisterne pioneered the Autism Advantage movement in 2004.
 We are here to help companies maximize their neurodiverse talent acquisition efforts.